dione-dls/CV/README.md

 - A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Ability to work independently and with others
+- Curious and passionate about code
+- Fast, independent learner
+- Great collaborator

 ## Education

 #### Makers Academy (March 2018 to July 2018)

-- Curious and passionate about code.
-- Fast, independent learner
-- Great collaborator
+A 16-week intensive development bootcamp, focusing on:

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, Capybara

 #### University of the Philippines, Diliman (June 2001 to April 2005)